 2.3 See also Exercising your right to change your mind (Consumer Contracts Regulations 2013) under clause 1.2 above.

 3.1 Tell us you want to end the contract.
 To end the contract with us, please let us know by contacting via email on [email protected] You will need to include the name used on the application, email address and preferably your order number.

 Please note that all the cancellations must be in writing.

 or where you are exercising your right to change your mind by using the Model Cancellation Form set out in the Schedule to this Policy.
 Please provide your name, home address, details of the order and, where available, your phone number and email address.

 3.2 How we will refund you.
-We will refund you the price you paid for the products including any delivery costs, by the method you used for payment.
+We will refund you the price you paid for the products (we do not refund delivery costs and sms update charges), by the method you used for payment.
 However, we may make deductions from the price, as described below.

 3.3 Deductions from refunds if you are exercising your right to change your mind.
 If you are exercising your right to change your mind, we may deduct from any refund an amount for the supply of the service for the period for which it was supplied, ending with the time when you told us you had changed your mind.
 The amount will be in proportion to what has been supplied, in comparison with the full coverage of the contract.
 Where termination arises through any other means (including where you have breached the Terms), please be aware that no refunds will be made.

 3.4 When your refund will be made.
 We will make any refunds due to you as soon as possible.
 Please be aware that to compensate us for our time and the administration in processing refunds, an administrative fee will be applied and deducted in advance of the balance of any refund being credited to you.